 Their large, round eyes will usually be yellow or light green, while the blue eye is usually vivid and deep in color.
 This is why odd-eye Sphynxes are such sought-after cats.

 How Rare Are Odd Eyed Cats?

-This condition rarely occurs in dark-haired or black cats because they don’t have the white or white spotting gene.
-It’s important to note that a cat with white fur will not automatically develop odd eyes as they grow older – it’s down to the individual cat’s genes.
+This condition rarely occurs in dark-haired or black cats because they don’t have the white or white-spotting gene.
+A cat with white fur won’t automatically develop odd eyes as they grow older, as it’s down to the individual cat’s genes.

 To put into context the rarity of odd eye syndrome, white cats make up around 5% of the feline population.
 Of this, 1-2% of the population will have two blue eyes or one blue eye.